Roll of Thunder, Hear My Cry: Plot

 Rather than a single, overarching storyline, the bulk of the novel consists of several intertwining plots, each involving one or more members of the Logan family and illustrating various aspects of black/white interactions during the nadir of American race relations.
 Several episodes feature black characters being humiliated by powerful white citizens and being forced to weigh the potential cost of standing up for themselves.

-At school, Cassie and Little Man notice that the books they use were originally distributed to the white children and given to the black students once they wear out.

-Cassie's father, David Logan, visits the family from his job on the railroad during the holidays.
+At school, Cassie and Little Man notice that the books they use were originally distributed to the white children, and given to the black students once they wore out.
+Cassie's father David visits the family from his job on the railroad during the holidays.

-Mama organizes a boycott of the Wallaces' store because they are the cause of most of the trouble between the blacks and the whites, as well as possibly being members of the Ku Klux Klan.
-The Wallaces retaliate.

-Stacey's friend T.J. sets Stacey up to be accused of cheating in school.
-T.J ends his friendship with Stacey and befriends two brothers, R.W. and Melvin Simms, who are white.
-The Simms boys convince T.J. to help them burgle the Barnett store.
-In the process, Mr. Barnett is killed by the Simms boys, who set T.J. up to take the blame.

-After Cassie is humiliated by Lillian Jean Simms, she pretends to forgive Lillian Jean and becomes friends with her long enough to learn sensitive information about the Simms family.
-Cassie forces Lillian Jean to apologize for all the humiliation she inflicted on her, then threatens to reveal all of Lillian Jean's secrets if she tells anyone what happened.
+After Cassie is humiliated by Lillian Jean Simms, a white girl, she pretends to forgive Lillian Jean and becomes friends with her long enough to learn sensitive information about the Simms family.
+Cassie assaults Lillian Jean and forces her to apologize for all the humiliation she inflicted on her, then threatens to reveal all of Lillian Jean's secrets if she tells anyone what happened.

-When Cassie's mother catches T.J. cheating, T.J. gets her fired from her job, with the help of the Wallace family.
+When Cassie's mother Mary, a teacher at her children's school, catches Stacey's friend T.J.
+Avery cheating on an important history midterm, T.J. gets her fired from her job, with help from the racist Wallace family.

+Mary organizes a boycott of the Wallaces' store because they are the cause of most of the trouble between the blacks and the whites, as well as possibly being members of the Ku Klux Klan.
+Later, David and his hired hand Mr. Morrison are attacked on the road, with David being shot, but survives.
+Mr. Morrison brutally trashes the attackers, who turn out to be the Wallaces.
+As a result, the white community forces the bank to call the Logans' mortgage.
+David’s brother Hammer sells his new silver Packard to pay it off and avoid losing the family land.

+T.J. ends his friendship with Stacey and befriends Lillian Jean’s two racist older brothers, R.W. and Melvin.
+The Simms boys convince T.J. to help them rob Barnett's Mercantile, during which Jim Lee, the owner, is killed by R.W., and both he and Melvin set T.J. up to take the blame and beat him severely when he threatens to expose their crime.

-The book ends with T.J. about to be lynched for the deaths of the Barnetts when the cotton fields catch fire and the community bands together to stop the fire from spreading.
-Cassie realizes that Papa set the fire to save T.J.
+The book ends with T.J. about to be lynched for the death of Barnett, when the cotton fields catch fire.
+The community bands together to stop the fire from spreading.
+Cassie realizes that her father set the fire to save T.J.
 Stacey asks what T.J.'s fate will be.
-Papa tells the children T.J. will likely be convicted of Mr. Barnett's murder and may be executed.
+David tells the children T.J. will likely be convicted of Barnett's murder and may be executed.
 Cassie, overwhelmed by the news, silently goes to bed.
 Although Cassie never liked T.J., she cries for him and the land.